 It’s very important for all trail users to sign in and out to fulfill our insurance requirements through Cross Country Ski Ontario.

 Other options… Locally, the Killaloe Library has cross-country skis and snowshoes in its sports hub rentals.
 If you’re in Ottawa or Toronto, Mountain Equipment Co-op rents skis.
 At Oxtongue Lake, outside Algonquin Park’s west gate, Algonquin Outfitters rents skis.

 What facilities are at Opeongo Nordic?

-By the parking area, you’ll find Diane’s Yurt, with a woodstove, tables and chairs for snack breaks, changing boots and a great place to relax while you wait for ski buddies.
+By the parking area, you’ll find Diane’s Yurt, with a woodstove.
+For the 2020-21 season, only three people are allowed in the yurt with masks on for emergencies only.
 The outhouse is about 25 metres from the yurt.
 There’s a sign-in board and gorgeous, well-groomed cross country ski trails.
 Trails are groomed using two Skandic snowmobiles and two Ginzu groomers (60″ and 80″).
 Please take home all garbage—there are no garbage cans.
 Click here for details on nearby accommodations, shops and restaurants.

 May I make a fire in the woodstove?